Health Library

 Treatment

-When TD is diagnosed, the health care provider will either have you stop the medicine slowly or switch to another one.
+When TD is diagnosed, your health care provider will either have you stop the medicine slowly or switch to another one.

-If TD is mild or moderate, various medicines may be tried.
+If TD is mild or moderate, various medicines may be tried to treat it.
 A dopamine-depleting medicine, tetrabenazine is most effective treatment for TD.
 Valbenazine is an alternative.
-Your provider can tell you more about these.
+Your provider can tell you more about these treatments.

 Outlook (Prognosis)